Ackee-Blockchain/trident/documentation/docs/trident-api-macro/trident-macros/trident-transaction.md

 !!! warning "Instruction Setup Order"

-    The order in which the instructions inputs are set are:
+    The order in which the instruction inputs are set is:

     1. `set_data` - Sets up instruction-specific data
     2. `resolve_accounts` - Resolves account addresses